propavingk/LamportLens/ARCHITECTURE.md

 validation rule in one place, and `parse_text` collects errors with their line numbers instead of raising.
 A malformed snapshot is a finding about the snapshot, not a reason to stop reading the file.

+Validation is strict about fields that carry meaning. `data_len` is bounded by `MAX_ACCOUNT_DATA_LEN`, Solana's own 10 MiB account size limit, because an account larger than that cannot exist and a snapshot claiming otherwise has a bug in its exporter.
+Unknown keys are ignored, because different exporters add fields this tool has no opinion about.